-The American Eskimo dogs…Aren’t necessarily great dogs to have in the sun.
-Instead, they were originally bred to ward as a watchdog that could also work around the farm hunting small animals.
-What was discovered, however, was that these dogs were natural “performers” and/or “showman”!
+The American Eskimo dogs were initially bred to ward as a watchdog that could also work around the farm hunting small animals.
+What was discovered, however, was that these dogs were natural “performers” and “showmen”!

-In fact, these traveling circuses contributed greatly to the spread of the American Eskimo dog across the country simply because many folks who visited the circus couldn’t resist leaving without a puppy (puppies) when the show ended!
+These traveling circuses initially contributed significantly to the disbursement of the American Eskimo dog across the country simply because many folks who visited the circus couldn’t resist leaving without a puppy (puppies) when the show ended!

 As we’ve already hinted, these playful puppies never fully grow out of their youthfulness!
-Eskies like toys, playing, and giving their owner lots of love.
-And while this behavior can sometimes be challenging with other breeds, this isn’t the case with the Eskie because they’re also quite easy to train.
+This is why you’ll find that most Eskies will enjoy playing and giving their owners lots of love.
+And while this “youthful” and “rambunctious” behavior can sometimes be challenging with other breeds, this isn’t the case with the Eskie because they’re also relatively easy to train.

 At their core…

-So… If you’re planning on leaving your Eskie at home for long periods of time, don’t’ be surprised if he/she decides to sit by the door the whole time, waiting for your return.
+The only downside we can see with this breed is that they tend to have more separation anxiety than others.
+So, if you plan on leaving your Eskie at home for long periods, don’t be surprised if they decide to sit by the door the whole time, waiting for your return.

-You don’t even need to get an American Eskimo puppy for this to be true.
-Which is great because unlike other dog breeds, where it may be difficult to introduce them to children later on in their adult lives, American Eskimo dogs tend to do well around children at any age.
+You don’t need to get an American Eskimo puppy for this to be true.
+This is great because unlike other dog breeds, where it may be difficult to introduce them to children later in their adult lives, American Eskimo dogs tend to do well around children at any age.

 This is particularly the case…